bazelbuild/bazel/site/en/about/roadmap.md

 ## Overview

-The Bazel project continues to evolve in response to your needs, we want to share our 2024 update.
+As the Bazel project continues to evolve in response to your needs, we want to share our 2024 update.

 This roadmap describes current initiatives and predictions for the future of